-The Montessori education method has been growing since its start in the early 1900s.
+The Montessori education method has been growing since its start from Maria Montessori in the early 1900s.
 It focuses on helping children develop natural interests through building independence.
 Fortunately, there are quite a few excellent toys available to support this process!

 The Montessori method teaches children through hands-on developmental experiences.
 Montessori toys support growth and are categorized by their ability to stimulate learning and encourage experimentation.
 Montessori toys are usually made out of wood or some other natural, non-plastic material.
 Classic Montessori toys include building blocks, busy boards, pretend play/dress-up toys, wooden puzzles, and stacker toys.

 Here are some great Montessori toys that you should consider getting for your young children.

-It is often fairly easy to pick out a Montessori toy from the rest.
+It is often fairly easy to pick out a Montessori toy (or Montessori-inspired toys!) from the rest.
 These toys have certain characteristics that are often not found in the toys most children think of in today’s world.
 Here are the defining traits that make up good Montessori toys.